matrix-io/matrix-lite-rb/README.md

 ```

 # Usage
-You can use `ruby halSwig.rb` to see a basic led example.
+You can use `ruby swigExamples.rb` to see a basic led example.
 The code inside that file will contain untouched examples of the [HAL Swig wrapper](https://github.com/matrix-io/matrix-hal-swig).

 Similar to [matrix-lite-py](https://github.com/matrix-io/matrix-lite-py), we will eventaully provide an abstracted library for this.